robbelouwet/masterthesis-forkskinny/reports/second_semester/week1.md

 # Tuesday

-Implemented slice_t, unslice and fixedslicing key schedule operation for skinny128.
+Implemented slice_t, unslice_internal and fixedslicing key schedule operation for skinny128.
 I had to do this because in order to test the correctness of the fixedslicing keyschedule, I have to compare it against the implementation of the authors of [the paper](https://www.esat.kuleuven.be/cosic/events/silc2020/wp-content/uploads/sites/4/2020/10/Submission6.pdf) on the fixed slicing technique, and their implementation of the fixsliced keyschedule computes 2 schedules of skinny128 in